-Róisín Brennan has served as a Director since May 2018.
+Róisín Brennan has served as a Director since May 2018 and was appointed Senior Independent Director (SID) in April 2024.
 She is a former Chief Executive of IBI Corporate Finance Ltd. where she had extensive experience advising Irish public companies.
 Róisín is currently a Non-Executive Director of Musgrave Group plc, Glanbia plc and Dell Bank International DAC having previously been a Non-Executive Director of DCC plc from 2005 until 2016 and Hibernia REIT plc from 2019 to 2022.
 She is an Irish Citizen.